Research

 Background

-Despite recent advances in using phages to treat recalcitrant AMR infections, the field lacks broad-scale mechanistic understanding of phage-host interactions in clinically and agriculturally relevant bacteria.
+Despite recent advances, we lack broad-scale mechanistic understanding of phage-host interactions in clinically and agriculturally relevant bacteria.
 The ability to rationally design therapeutic phage formulations to overcome AMR pathogens quickly and with seamless adaptability to new pathogens can revolutionize the approach to combat AMR.

 Phage Foundry Overview

-With this goal, the team has brought together multidisciplinary and multi-institutional expertise to develop a foundational Phage Foundry platform that integrates in-depth multi-scale characterization of phage-host molecular interactions with high-throughput isolation, phage-host coevolution, machine-learning, and engineering design principles to enable rapid development of targeted phage-based therapeutics against AMR pathogens.
-The team envisions the Phage Foundry platform to serve as an open and integrative knowledge base available to researchers, clinicians, and industries in a fair and equitable manner, helping to power the biobased economy by developing other phage-based biotechnologies including diagnostics and vaccination strategies to treat emerging viral threats in the future.
+The BRaVE Phage Foundry is an enabling capability bringing together diverse expertise and technologies to develop sufficient knowledge to 1) rapidly “predict” when different bacteriophages (phages) will be effective in treatment of a given infection and 2) quickly and rationally modify antimicrobial formulations to attack evolved pathogens.
+The Phage Foundry capability integrates in-depth, multi-scale characterization of phage-host molecular interactions with high-throughput isolation, phage-host coevolution, machine learning, and engineering design principles to enable rapid development of targeted phage-based therapeutics against drug-resistant pathogens impacting U.S. industries, economy, and security.
+The Phage Foundry platform will serve as an integrative knowledge base that will help power the bio-based economy by enabling development of other phage-based biotechnologies, including diagnostic tools and strategies to treat emerging viral threats in the future.

 Primary research outputs include:

-- The largest and well-characterized phage bank for top pathogens.
+1. The largest and most well-characterized phage bank for top pathogens.